-A well-groomed product backlog facilitates the development of a successful product.
-Your product backlog should change based on the learning obtained from developing software and exposing it to customers, users, and other stakeholders, as the image below illustrates.
-Integrating the latest insights ensures that you develop the right product for the right people.
+Product backlog grooming, also called product backlog refinement, is the activity of keeping your product up to date.
+This is necessary, as your product backlog is likely to change based on the learning obtained from developing software and exposing it to customers, users, and other stakeholders, as the image below illustrates.

 - Analyse the customer and user feedback

 - Get the product backlog ready: Select a sprint goal and write detailed user stories that are ready